-A failure by TWUL to comply with its Licence Conditions or certain statutory duties (including in relation to the new non-household retail obligations in relation to fair treatment of customers and licensed water suppliers) may result in an Enforcement Order or the imposition of financial penalties of up to 10 per cent. of TWUL's entire regulated turnover for a period of five years after the breach, which could have a material adverse impact on TWUL and, consequently, on the Issuer's ability to meet its obligations (including the payment of principal and interest) under the Bonds.
+A failure by TWUL to comply with its Licence Conditions or certain statutory duties (including in relation to the new non-household retail obligations in relation to fair treatment of customers and licensed water suppliers) may result in an Enforcement Order or the imposition of financial penalties of up to 10 per cent. of TWUL's entire regulated turnover.
+The 10 per cent. limit applies to each breach for which a penalty is imposed, rather than representing a cumulative limit for a financial year.
+This could have a material adverse impact on TWUL and, consequently, on the Issuer's ability to meet its obligations (including the payment of principal and interest) under the Bonds.
 Failure by TWUL to comply with any Enforcement Order (as well as certain other defaults) may lead to the making of a Special Administration Order which could also have an adverse impact on TWUL.